-Not long after that initial foray into the world of medicine, Cruz, who had always loved drawing, visited another family friend who was enrolled in architecture school, and that’s when things became clear.
-“It’s kind of silly,” Cruz says, “but he had his table near a window, and he had a cup of coffee and sketch paper, and he was doodling, and it was raining outside, and I said, ‘This is exactly what I want to do—to be involved in shaping things.’”
+His love of architecture was ignited by a visit to a family friend who was an architecture student.
+“He had his table near a window, and he had a cup of coffee and sketch paper, and he was doodling,” Cruz says.
+“And it was raining outside, and I said, ‘This is exactly what I want to do—to be involved in shaping things.’”

 But Cruz has distinguished himself in the field of architecture by trying to reshape political systems and the socioeconomic forces behind them.
 “I didn’t want to…be designing boutique hotels or galleries or houses for the one percent,” he says.
 Instead, his work is focused on considering the citizenship experience of people living along the U.S.–Mexico border.

 As founding director of Latin America/Los Angeles (LA/LA), an initiative at the Southern California Institute of Architecture, he investigated the impact of immigration on the urban landscape of Los Angeles.
 After studying architectural theory in graduate school at Harvard, he moved to San Diego, where he began a long-term collaboration with Casa Familiar — a nonprofit organization engaged in community development in San Ysidro, a district directly abutting the border.

 Cruz has co-designed, with partner Fonna Forman, a series of what he calls cross-border community stations: education-based public spaces he hopes will become a catalyst for community development.
 “This project is a network of hubs located in marginalized communities, where teaching and research can be conducted collaboratively,” he says.
 “It’s not just a place of beautification, but it’s a site of knowledge.”

 - Social Design Circle Award, Curry Stone Foundation (2017)

 - “50 Most Influential Designers in America,” Fast Company (2011)